Ratimon/uniswap-calldata-optimization-monorepo/README.md

 > 💡 Note:

-You can directly send Tx to chain via your CLI:
+You can directly send Tx to the chain via your CLI:

 ```sh
 cast send <Contract Address> "register(address)" <Sender Address> <Addr as Argument> --private-key <Sender Privatekey>
 ```

-5. Open new Chrome tab every time after you have spinned up blockchain compoment and deployed the contract in order to make sure the front-end does not cache the wrong config.
+5. Open new **Chrome** tab every time after you have spinned up blockchain compoment and deployed the contract in order to make sure the front-end does not cache the wrong config.

 ## Acknowledgement